pranavsingh321/vim-maximum-awesome-docker/README.md

 # Vim Maximum Awesome Docker
-A docker based vim with almost all the features provided in a modern IDE.
-The docker makes sure that it's a portable solution and user don't have to mess around with base/system dependencies which can be frustating at times.
+A docker based vim with almost all the features provided in a modern IDE like
-Mounts the user home directory for easy traversal.
+* autocompletion
+* file and content search
+* directory navigation
+* git integration etc.

 Uses python:3.7 as base image.

+## Usecase
+* Most python based projects use pipenv which breaks vim autocompletion and other features as pipenv installation dir is not used by vim.
+With container all the modules can be installed globally.
+* Vim plugins fails due to system dependencies or due to incompatibilities with existing OS platform.
+* Complete setup of vim is still tedious/time consuming.

 ## Install
 docker-compose up